-The School of Journalism at the University of Montana is taking applications through April 30, 2021 for the spring 2022 T. Anthony Pollner Distinguished Professorship.
+The School of Journalism at the University of Montana is taking applications through January 31st for the fall 2022 T. Anthony Pollner Distinguished Professorship.

-Applicants should have a national reputation in journalism and a keen interest in mentoring aspiring journalists.
-The successful candidate will teach a course relating to his or her specialization; work with the staff of the student newspaper, the Montana Kaimin; and give a workshop on campus during the school’s annual High School Journalism Day.
+Applicants for the professorship should have a national reputation in journalism and a keen interest in mentoring aspiring journalists.
+The successful candidate will teach a course with reporting and writing as its primary focus and work closely with the staff of the student newspaper and website, the Montana Kaimin.
+The Pollner professor also delivers a public lecture during the semester.

-Recent Pollner professors have included Geoff McGhee, award-winning data and multimedia reporter for the New York Times, High Country News and others; Tammy Kim, labor reporter and opinion writer for the New York Times, Al Jazeera and the New Yorker; “Bundyville” podcast producer and freelance reporter Leah Sottile; and former editor-in-chief of National Geographic, Chris Johns.
-Previous Pollner professors include Ben Montgomery, Tampa Bay Times investigative reporter and author; Hank Stuever, television critic at the Washington Post; Chris Jones, a two-time National Magazine Award recipient, and Pulitzer Prize-winning journalists Eli Saslow, Sally Stapleton, Tamara Jones, John Woestendiek and Maurice Possley.
+Recent Pollner professors have included Jan Winburn of CNN, The Atlanta Journal-Constitution and the Baltimore Sun; New York Times opinion writer and labor reporter Tammy Kim; “Bundyville” podcast producer and freelance reporter Leah Sottile and former National Geographic Executive Editor Chris Johns.
+Other Pollner professors include Hank Stuever of the Washington Post; Chris Jones, a two-time National Magazine Award recipient, and Pulitzer Prize-winning journalists Eli Saslow, Sally Stapleton, Tamara Jones, John Woestendiek and Maurice Possley.

 PLEASE APPLY ELECTRONICALLY.
 DO NOT APPLY UNLESS YOU ARE ABLE TO ACCEPT AN OFFER FROM THE SELECTION COMMITTEE.

-Send a letter of interest that includes a proposal for a course topic, a resume, names and contact information of three references and links to professional work to: email@example.com
+Send a letter of interest that includes a detailed proposal for a course for junior- and senior-level undergraduates in journalism, a resume, names and contact information of three references and links to professional work to:

 For more information and a list of all previous Pollner professors, go to: